vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 > **For AWS we will use boto3**

 Binaries are just blob files with right permission so we will use S3 bucket to store it.
-We will use popular `pipenv` tool to install `boto3`:
+We will use popular `pipenv` tool to install `boto3` in local isolated environment:
 ```bash
 pipenv --three
 pipenv install boto3 awscli